 You can also find a copy of our slides and a link to other useful referencing/managing information blog posts at end of this post.

 The Managing Information Guide and the slides from the session give you the context of why it is import to reference and why you should be managing your information.
 It’s easy to become overwhelmed by the amount of information out there (and that’s before you start your dissertation/project!), so getting into good habits it essential not only academically, but also for your wellbeing.

 Why is referencing important?

-It acknowledges the ideas and contributions of others that you have drawn upon in your work, ensuring that you avoid
+It acknowledges the ideas and contributions of others that you have drawn upon in your work, ensuring that you avoid plagiarism

 It highlights the range of reading you’ve done for your assignment and makes your own contribution clear, showing how you’ve taken ideas from others and built upon them

 It enables the person reading your work to follow up on your references so they can learn more about the ideas you’ve discussed in your work or check any facts and figures.